 \section{Conclusion}

 Neural circuits encode information and perform computations through a repertoire of complex spatiotemporal dynamics, but their fundamental mechanisms remain obscure.
-However, neural data analysis has shown that high-dimensional brain network dynamics are often redundant, with interpretable computational mechanisms best observed at the level of a latent neural manifold \cite{Perich2025neuralmanifold,Gallego2017manifolds,Mitchell2023neuralmanifold}.
-In line with previous studies focusing on the implications of low-rank structure in RNNs \cite{Sussillo2013opening,Mastrogiuseppe2018linking, Schmutz2025highdim}, our DDM framework presents a simple procedure to train a low-rank RNN to encode a arbitrary target SDE in an affine latent subspace, provided asymmetric connectivity is permitted.
+However, neural data analysis has shown that high-dimensional brain network dynamics show significant redundancy and computational mechanisms can be observed at the interpretable level of a latent neural manifold \cite{Perich2025neuralmanifold,Gallego2017manifolds,Mitchell2023neuralmanifold}.
+In line with previous studies focusing on the implications of low-rank structure in RNNs \cite{Sussillo2013opening,Mastrogiuseppe2018linking, Schmutz2025highdim}, our DDM framework presents a simple procedure to train a low-rank RNN to encode an arbitrary target SDE in an affine latent subspace, provided asymmetric connectivity is permitted.
 This allows us to go far beyond Hopfield's original model \cite{hopfield1984continuous}, which was only able to encode attracting states as the minima of an energy-landscape, to encode nonlinear and nonequilibrium processes, such as chaotic attractors, and show that RNNs are able to perform both input-driven switching and autonomous cycling between attracting states.
 Finally, in an effort to elucidate the representation of the dynamics that is learnt by the RNN, we present two decompositions of the learnt connectivity matrix, using its asymmetry and its time-irreversibility respectively.